HannaPleshko/EducationPlatform/README.md

 ## Introduction

-Welcome to our educational platform for learning programming languages!
+Welcome to my educational platform for learning programming languages!
 This platform aims to provide an interactive and engaging environment for students, teachers, and administrators to enhance their programming skills and knowledge.

 ## Features